WarpRules/WMPInt/README.md

 # WMPInt
-WMPInt v0.1.0 is a small header-only library for multi-precision integer ("bignum") calculations for x86-64 platforms, in C++17 and inline asm.
+WMPInt v0.2.0 is a small library for multi-precision integer ("bignum") calculations for x86-64 platforms, in C++17 and inline asm, consisting of one header and one source file.

 The `WMPInt` (not yet implemented) and `WMPUInt` classes are template classes with a compile-time size template parameter, ie. similar to `std::array<std::uint64_t, size>`.
 (The data is stored